determined-ai/determined/docs/get-started/webui-qs.rst

          -  If necessary, use your code editor to change the value to match your hardware configuration.

       #.
+Sign in to your remote instance of Determined:

+         -  Enter the URL of your remote instance: **http://<ipAddress>:8080/**.
+         -  Sign in using your username and password.

+      #.
 To connect to the Determined master running on your remote instance, set the remote IP
          address and port number in the ``DET_MASTER`` environment variable: